 This programme considers pressing contemporary global issues from a criminological perspective, including organised crime, trafficking, terrorism and environmental crime.

 - You will gain access to a wide range of potential careers and further academic pathways related to understanding international crime and developing strategies and policy for its prevention.

-- There will be a number of guest lectures, presentations and seminars throughout, with high-calibre speakers from the UK and abroad.
+- Throughout the year will have access to guest lectures, presentations and seminars with high-calibre speakers from the UK and abroad.

 Information for international students